This site is under construction.

 SEPM (Society for Sedimentary Geology), founded in 1926, is an international scientific society.
 Through its network of international members from academic, industry and governmental careers, the Society is dedicated to the dissemination of scientific information on sedimentology, stratigraphy, paleontology, environmental sciences, marine geology, hydrogeology, and many additional related specialties.
 The Society supports the science, its members and the public by the publication of scientific journals, sponsoring research conferences.

-- Philip Gingerich, President, PS
+- Philip Gingerich, University of Michigan, Past President, PS

 - Howard Harper, Executive Direction, SEPM